 Some kids never even think about putting foreign objects in their mouths.
 Others seem to know exactly when you look away and are just waiting to taste those car keys.
 Either way, you probably have a good understanding of whether your child explores with their mouth or not.

-If your child does this, it’s probably better to avoid toys with small pieces.
+If your child does this, it’s better to avoid toys with small pieces.
 Some fire trucks have removable wheels or small figurines associated with them.
 If your child tends to eat things or just put things in their mouths, this sort of toy will only cause you anxiety and could be dangerous.

 Plush fire trucks or plastic trucks designed for ages three and under are less likely to contain small pieces (1).
-If you choose a plush fire truck for your infant, remember to not put your baby in their crib with it to sleep.
-Lego trucks, on the other hand, should be avoided until your child gets a bit older.
+If you choose a plush fire truck for your infant, remember not to put your baby in their crib with it to sleep.
+On the other hand, Lego trucks should be avoided until your child gets a bit older.

 2. Technology Level